magwenelab/Hypermutator_QTL/README.md

 # Hypermutator_QTL

-Python functions and notebooks used in QTL analysis of C. neoformans hypermutator phenotype in Priest et al. 2021
+Python functions and jupyter notebooks used in QTL analysis of C. neoformans hypermutator phenotype in Priest et al. 2021

 ## Dependencies